Psychology Desperately Needs a Massive Influx of Skepticism

 Question authorities, your parents, your priest, your professors, media reports, and scientists.
 Hell, given our propensity for overconfidence and a myriad of biases, you should question your own experiences.

-These three analogies, however imperfect, I hope convey why even deep skepticism is crucial to a healthy psychological science.
+I hope that these three analogies, however imperfect, convey why even deep skepticism is crucial to a healthy psychological science.

 Even plants that have some value like scientific claims that have some truth but are wildly oversold can mostly function as weeds, if they go too far.
 Consider ivy that covers windows and doors; bamboo that takes over a yard; and scientific claims that have some truth but are wildly oversold.